HelleBenjamin/Sandboxia2D/README.md

 # Sandboxia2D

 Sandboxia is a sandbox game written in C++ using OpenGL.
 It is designed to be a simple sandbox game that is easy to run on older machines.
-The game is still in early development.
+The game is still in development.
 The render engine was upgraded to OpenGL 3.0.
 The 'Legacy' render engine is still included for backwards compatibility.
-Using ImGui for the GUI.
+Sandboxia2D comes with a simple API for mods to add new features to the game.
+For deeper modding, modify the source code directly.
+Windows support is still experimental.

 ## Features
 - Bugs may be present